Azure/typespec-azure/website/src/content/docs/docs/howtos/Generate with tsp-client/local_spec_quickstart.md

 npm install -g @azure-tools/typespec-client-generator-cli
 ```

-- Have a local github repository with your TypeSpec project.
+- Have a local Git repository with your TypeSpec project.
 We'll use the `azure-rest-api-specs` repository in examples.
 - Have a clone of an `azure-sdk-for-<language>` repository.
 We'll use `azure-sdk-for-python` in examples.

 ### Generate a client library from local changes